wnchan/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.
+Testers can refer to the [**User Guide**](https://ay2324s1-cs2103t-f12-2.github.io/tp/UserGuide.html) to check out more ways to test the app.

 </div>